Non-linear evolution in $f(R)$ gravity: perturbative modelling of the Chameleon mechanism: Numerical runs and results

-In \figref{phasespace}, we plot the $(\Delta, \delta_v)$ pairs at $z=0/a=1$.
-In standard GR, in linear theory, the density-velocity divergence relation (DVDR) is linear: $\Theta = - a H f(\Omega_m) \Delta$.
-There have been extensions of this relation in the non-linear regime, starting with the early investigations based on perturbation theory and spherical collapse \citep{bernardeau_quasi-gaussian_1992,bilicki_velocity-density_2008}. \citet{nadkarni-ghosh_non-linear_2013} (N13, hereafter) investigated this relation using spherical collapse, but not relying on the exact solutions of spherical geometry, but instead by imposing the condition of `no perturbations at the bang time' to obtain unique $(\delta, \delta_v)$ values at any epoch.
-This relation traces out a curve in the two-dimensional $\delta-\delta_v$ phasespace, which further turns out to be an invariant of the underlying dynamical system.
-The fact that is an invariant means that no matter what the initial conditions may be, the late-time non-linear density and velocity perturbations will always satisfy this relation.
-The fitting form provided in N13 also found to hold true for early dark energy models with a varying equation of state.
-More recently, in NC22, this dynamics was investigated for $f(R)$ models without the Chameleon field.
-In the strong field regime, where the equation has the same structure as GR a unique DVDR relation exists.
-In the weak field regime, the corrections to the dynamics are negligible and GR is reproduced.
+Instead by imposing the condition of `no perturbations at the bang time' one can compute $(\delta, \delta_v)$ pairs which trace out a unique curve in the two-dimensional $\delta-\delta_v$ phase space.
+By examining the underlying dynamical system, it was shown that this curve (called the Zeldovich curve) is an invariant of the dynamics.
+This means that no matter what the initial conditions may be, the late-time non-linear density and velocity perturbations will always lie on this curve indicating that this is the late-time non-linear density velocity divergence relation (DVDR), the correct non-linear extension of the linear theory relation in spherical symmetry.
+The fitting form for this curve provided by \cite{nadkarni-ghosh_non-linear_2013}, which was based on earlier forms provided by \cite{bernardeau_quasi-gaussian_1992} and \cite{bilicki_velocity-density_2008} was also found to hold true for early dark energy models with a varying equation of state \citep{mandal_one-point_2020}.
+In NC22, this dynamics was investigated for $f(R)$ models without the Chameleon mechanism.
+In the strong field regime, where the equation has the same structure as GR a unique non-linear DVDR relation exists.
+In the weak field regime, the corrections to the dynamics are negligible and the GR relation is reproduced.
 But, in general, in the intermediate regimes, the structure of the equations is such that the relation is dependent upon the shape of the initial profile, violating the invariant property seen in standard gravity.
 However, the relation always remains one-to-one.
-In the presence of the Chameleon mechanism, for profile B, the relation is no longer one-to-one even for a single profile.
+In the presence of the Chameleon mechanism, for profile 2b, the relation is no longer one-to-one even for a single profile.
 A given $\Delta$ value can have multiple $\delta_v$ values depending upon the location in the perturbation.
 This is fundamentally related to the non-linear feedback in built in the Chameleon mechanism.
 The density decides the value of the Compton scale, which in turn influences the density evolution.
-This behavior is different from the scatter in the DVDR relation observed in standard gravity in triaxial systems, where the multi-valued behaviour originates because of the three-dimensional nature of the dynamics.
+This behaviour is different from the scatter in the DVDR relation observed in standard gravity in triaxial systems, where the multi-valued behaviour originates because of the three-dimensional nature of the dynamics \citep{nadkarni-ghosh_phase_2016}.